yiannissakk/TargetedAdsEdinburgh/README.md

 You can find the weather data in the data folder of this repository:

-Using an open-source Big Data technology (Spark, Hadoop, Pig etc.), take the average temperature for each hour of a year, using the data from years 2007 to 2014.
+Using an open-source Big Data technology (Spark, Hadoop, Pig etc.), take the average temperature and humidity for each hour of a year, using the data from years 2007 to 2014.

 Using this data, propose the maximum that could be spent on advertising if the advertising space cost £5CPM (£5 per 1000 ads delivered)